 Causes of Neurofibromatosis

 About half the people with neurofibromatosis inherit it.
-Only one gene for neurofibromatosis—from one parent—is required for the disorder to develop (dominant inheritance Inheritance of Single-Gene Disorders Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body.
-Chromosomes are made of a very long strand... read more ), and each child of an affected parent has a 50% chance of inheriting the disorder.
+Only one gene for neurofibromatosis—from one parent—is required for the disorder to develop (dominant inheritance Inheritance of Single-Gene Disorders Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body or code for functional RNA molecules.... read more ), and each child of an affected parent has a 50% chance of inheriting the disorder.
 Most of the genes involved in neurofibromatosis have been identified.

 In the rest of the people, neurofibromatosis results from a spontaneous (not inherited) gene mutation.
 Thus, these people have no family history of the disorder.